bubblize/Terraform/README.md

 ssh-keygen -t rsa -b 4096 -f
  make sure your in the folder where you can create the file.

- then copy the publix key like this formate:
+ then copy the public key like this formate:

  ssh_public_key = "Public Key"

+ store then it in the file called terraform.tfvars

  then you type the command.